Refugee and International Protection

 - significant harm must involve systematic and discriminatory conduct, rather than random or accidental.

 For example, if you return your home country, you will be tortured (significant harm) for your political activities (political opinion) by your Government (systematic conduct).

-HOWEVER, you also need to consider following questions:
+However, you also need to consider these questions:

 - Can you get protection from any organisation, authority or group in your home country?

 - Can you move to another part of your country to avoid harm?